ewright413/HelloWorld/README.md

 # HelloWorld

-I am Elizabeth and I am agraphic designer who likes to code sometimes.
+I am Elizabeth and I am a graphic designer who likes to code sometimes.